 Geico guarantees you’ll get the full discount just for participating, which could be as much as 20%.
 How much you’ll save for trying the app depends on your location.
 Feedback from the DriveEasy app won’t be used to increase your premiums, but your discount may be reduced based on your score.
 The user agreement does say that Geico can use information from the app as part of its investigation of a claim, though.

 States Where Geico's DriveEasy Program is Available

 The best way to get cheaper car insurance is to compare quotes from multiple companies and then switch to whichever insurer offers the coverage you want at the cheapest rate.
-Other ways to get cheaper car insurance rates include taking advantage of discounts, improving your driving record and raising your credit score.
-Switching to a car that is cheaper to insure or even moving to an area where car insurance rates are lower, on average, could produce a lot of savings, too. … read full answer
+Other ways to get cheaper car insurance include taking advantage of discounts, improving your driving record, and raising your credit score.… read full answer

 10 Ways to Get Cheaper Car Insurance

 1. Compare quotes every 6-12 months.

 Every car insurance company calculates premiums slightly differently, so the quote you get from one company can easily be hundreds of dollars more expensive than another company’s quote.
 Getting quotes from multiple insurers every time you need to renew your policy can help you realize if you’re overpaying for the same amount of coverage.

 2. Take advantage of discounts.

 All major car insurance companies offer a variety of discounts, which can save drivers as much as 35% in some cases.
 For instance, many insurers offer multi-policy and multi-car discounts, as well as good student and good driver discounts, and more.